jeremydcherry/jeremydcherry.github.io/index.md

   	<div class="bio">
   		<img src="/images/jeremy-headshot.jpg" class="avatar" alt="Photo of Jeremy D. Cherry">
 		<h1><span class="name">Jeremy D. Cherry</span> is a designer, writer, and educator.</h1>
 		<h6>For over a decade, he’s told stories through brands and screens.
-He works at <a href="https://journeygroup.com" class="title">Journey Group</a> in Charlottesville, VA.
+He works at <a href="https://journeygroup.com" class="title"><em>Journey Group</em></a> in Charlottesville, VA.
 He writes, speaks, and teaches about the intersection of digital design and ethics.
-Seeking to add hope back to the conversation, he wrote a book titled <a href="https://hopeful.design" class="title">Designing Hope</a>.</h6>
+Seeking to add hope back to the conversation, he wrote a book titled <a href="https://hopeful.design" class="title"><em>Designing Hope</em></a>.</h6>
 		<a href="mailto:jeremy@jeremydcherry.com" class="btn">Collaborate</a>
 	</div>
   </div>